Australian singles chart:

 Hocus Pocus entered the Kent charts on 7 May 1973 and peaked at #15.
 The song was #97 on the Top 100 of 1973.

-The song was on Moving Waves which entered the Kent album charts on 11 June 1973 and peaked at #15.
+The song is on Moving Waves which entered the Kent album charts on 11 June 1973 and peaked at #15.

 Hocus Pocus by the Dutch rock band Focus was written by keyboardist, flautist and vocalist Thijs van Leer and guitarist Jan Akkerman.